 3. Open the ClearVPN app and log on to your account.
 If you don’t have an account yet, you can create one and get started for free (with restrictions).

-4. Once logged in, you can click on the “Teleport me” button, and it’ll automatically connect you to one of their VPN servers (Australia by default).
-It will change your IP address to look like you are located in that country, even if you’re not.
+4. Once logged in, choose “Smart Connection” mode and click the “Connect me” button, and it’ll automatically connect you to one of their VPN servers.

-You can also choose your desired server location by clicking on the “Pick Country” button under Location Changer.
+You can also choose your desired server location by clicking on the “Pick country” button under the Location changer.

-And that’s it — how to change IP settings on Windows 10!
+And that’s it — how to change IP settings on Windows 10 and 11!
 Now you can enjoy access to geo-restricted content and services, all while remaining secure online.
+Also, if you want to know how to protect your IP address from hackers, check our detailed guide too.